About Six Points Publishing

 Dr David Osmond, The Chartist Rambler: William Edwards of Newport 1796-1849

 Peter Strong's new book: The Bristol Connection: the Frost Family and Chartism in Newport and Bristol.

 Six Points Future Plans

-Future plans include books about Henry Vincent, also the less well known south Wales Chartists, such as Jenkin Morgan, Wright Beatty, William Davies; a reprint of Rise and Fall of Chartism in Monmouthshire, E. Dowling (1840); a Critique of W.N.
-Johns: The Chartist riots at Newport, November 1839, (1889); Chartist School Pack; The Chartist Rising Remembered.
+Future plans include the publication in 2023 of Les James & Sue Allen's book Coal, Beer and Chartism: The World of Zephaniah and Joan Williams; books about Henry Vincent, and also about the less well known south Wales Chartists, such as Jenkin Morgan and John Lovell; a reprint of Rise and Fall of Chartism in Monmouthshire by E. Dowling (1840); a critique of W.N.
+Johns' The Chartist Riots at Newport, November 1839, (1889); a new version of the Chartist School Pack; and The Chartist Rising Remembered.